linode/docs/docs/platform/stackscripts/writing-scripts-for-use-with-linode-stackscripts-a-tutorial/index.md

 ### Using an External Script

-- If you have an existing deployment script, you can use a StackScripts to deploy Linode instances with it.
+- If you have an existing deployment script, you can use a StackScript to deploy Linode instances with it.
 The following example StackScript installs PHP on the Linode, downloads an external PHP script from the URL `http://example.com/deployment-script.php`, makes it executable, and then runs the downloaded script.

     {{< file "StackScript" bash >}}
 #!/bin/bash